 Before you start clearing up:

-- check that the electricity supply has been switched off at the mains
+- check that the electricity supply is switched off at the mains

 - if you aren’t sure the electricity is turned off, get a qualified person to do this